bduranvinet/SENTINEL-ed/README.md

 ```
 <img width="586" alt="image" src="https://github.com/user-attachments/assets/4e9b7d68-0f36-4b55-936c-b08438a90930" />

-If you have already created SENTINELv1, use the last three lines instead.
+If you have already created a 'SENTINELv1' folder, use the last three lines instead.

 ---